demisto/content/Integrations/Tanium_v2/Tanium_v2_description.md

-Integration with Tanium with REST api, Available from Tanium version 7.3.0.
-You can ask questions and get the question results, create actions, saved question and groups, gets packages, groups and sensors information.
+Integration with Tanium REST API.
+Available from Tanium version 7.3.0.
+You can manage questions, actions, saved questions, packages and

 ## Configuration Parameters

 **Hostname**
-This is the network address of the Tanium server host.
+The network address of the Tanium server host.

 **Domain**
-The Tanium user domain, Relevant when there is more than one domain inside Tanium.
+The Tanium user domain.
+Relevant when there is more than one domain inside Tanium.

 **Credentials**
-The credentials entered here should be the same one to enter Tanium client.
+The credentials should be the same as the Tanium client.